Loading...

 You can define up to 4 cache breakpoints if you want to:

-• Cache different sections that change at different frequencies (e.g., tools rarely change, but context updates daily)
+• Cache different sections that change at different frequencies (for example, tools rarely change, but context updates daily)

 • Have more control over exactly what gets cached